vghpe/vghpe.github.io/content/posts/KojimaDiaryArticle_v2.md

 draft: false
 tags: ["Design", "Research", "game-dev"]
 image: "images/features/img_article_kojima-diary-closed.png"
+description: "Analysis Kojima's dev diary and comparing it to what I know"
 ---

 Hideo Kojima's development diary for *Metal Gear Solid 2: Sons of Liberty* was penned between 1998 and 2001 and published in the book *METAL GEAR SOLID 2 THE MAKING* in 2002.
 It was never officially translated into English; however, after I discovered the original scans online, I dedicated an unhealthy amount of time to resource and puzzle together a verified good translation.
 [More on that here](https://vghpe.github.io/blog/posts/ai-translation/)